neckless-was-taken/advent-of-code/README.md

 *If the solution isn't my original code, the source for it is added as a comment at line 0 on the code.
 And the 'Acquired Stars' listing for the year has '(with help)'.

 ## Input obfuscation
-The puzzle inputs are submoduled in a private repository as per the creator's request:
+The puzzle inputs are submoduled in a private repository as per the r/aoc FAQ:
 > Do not commit your puzzle input into your repo or at least not do not share the input publicly; use .gitignore or equivalent.

 [source](https://reddit.com/r/adventofcode/wiki/faqs/copyright/inputs)